SantoriniDave.com

 If your trip includes a cruise beginning or ending in a Greek port such as Piraeus, Heraklion, Rhodes, or Corfu, EES can apply at sea borders too.

-For cruises that move between Schengen and non-Schengen ports, pay extra attention to instructions about passport checks.
-This is especially relevant for itineraries that include Turkey, Cyprus, or the eastern Mediterranean.
+For cruises that move between Schengen and non-Schengen ports, pay extra attention to passport-check instructions.
+This is especially relevant for itineraries that include Turkey, Cyprus, the eastern Mediterranean, or the Balkans.

 ETIAS Transition Period